 BCS, The Chartered Institute for IT, champions the global IT profession and the interests of individuals engaged in that profession for the benefit of all.

-Schools are invited to enter teams from Year 5 to year 10
+Schools are invited to introduce the competition to students from Year 5 to Year 10

-This is an excellent activity for code clubs and Computing projects, suitable for students in Computing and Maths classes.
+This is an excellent activity for code clubs and Computing projects, suitable for students in Maths and Computing classes.